 To conclude, this paper was about how Engdahl's (1986), and then Heim's (2019), observations about functional readings of wh-questions must be informed by the consideration of certain specific wh-questions where the moving wh-phrase is modified by modifiers that show antireconstruction effects, that is, must be interpreted only in the higher copy.
 When we apply Heim's machinery to the interpretation of these sentences, we see that it doesn't work.
 Specifically, her unary lexical entry for which isn't adequate because a predicate, which is the modifier that must be interpreted only upstairs, needs to act as the first argument of which, and the question nucleus, the second.
 Therefore, the first contribution of this paper is to show that a unary which doesn't work when we look at an empirical landscape that's broad enough.
 Furthermore, when we allow a binary semantics for which and compute the meaning of the sentence, we need to posit a type-shifter of type $\langle et, \langle ee, t \rangle \rangle$.
 Engdahl's variable binder cum type-shifter was also of the same type.
 Therefore, the second contribution of this paper is to show that a type-shifter very much similar to Engdahl's is needed after all.
 The difference between Engdahl's and my type-shifter lies in whether there's modification of the assignment function in the metalanguage of the type-shifter.
 Engdahl's has such a modification, while mine doesn't, and, in fact, doesn't need to.
 We had already learned from Heim (2019) that Engdahl's type-shifter overgenerates, precisely because of this kind of metalinguistic specification: it's too rich and powerful.
 But my type-shifter doesn't face those issues.
 It must be acknowledged that this is a less than desirable situation: we end up with a hybrid of Engdahl and Heim's systems.
 Then, we should ask: what prevents the former and allows the latter?
 As a completely preliminary answer to this, I proposed, on the basis of considerations of simplicity, the Assignment Modifiability Hypothesis (AMH), which says that the only variable binders available to natural language are λ -binders, thereby precludeing assignment modification in the metalanguage, unless as part of Predicate Abstraction.
-I consider two possible ways of replicating the effect of assignment modification through syntax.
-Based on these considerations, I propose two other constraints: the first being a constraint against inserting λ -binders in the syntax without there being any movement (NFLI), and the second being a constraint against total LF Neglect of tails of movement chains (NTLNTC).
-The AMH, NFLI, and NTLNTC are the three implications of the Engdahl-Heim dialectic that can be appreciated once examples involving antireconstruction are considered.
+I consider some possible ways of replicating the effect of assignment modification through syntax.
+Based on these considerations, I show that Hirsch's (2017) SLC can rule these possibilities out.
+The AMH, supplemented by the SLC, is the implication of the Engdahl-Heim dialectic that can be appreciated once examples involving antireconstruction are considered.
 This is where I end the paper, addressing an issue about reconstruction for Condition C in wh-questions in general.